 - CVEEN 6430 – Stormwater Management and Design

 - CVEEN 6440 – Water Distribution Systems Design

 - CVEEN 6470 – Surface Water Quality Prediction and Assessment

-- CVEEN 6480 – Hydrotopia: Water Management in the West
+- CVEEN 6480 – Water Resources Planning and Management

 - CVEEN 7410 – Flood Modeling and Simulation

 - CVEEN 7430 – Advanced Subsurface Hydrologic Modeling

 - ME EN 5700 – Intermediate Fluid Dynamics